 All of our product candidates are still in the development or discovery stage.
 We expect to continue to incur significant expenses in order to advance the development of our pipeline, resulting in significant operating losses for the foreseeable future.
-We anticipate that our expenses will increase substantially if and as we:
+As a result of the cost deferral and savings measures we implemented in the third quarter of 2015, we expect our expenses will remain relatively flat or slightly decrease in the near term.
+In the long term, we anticipate that our expenses will increase substantially as we advance the clinical programs for our product candidates and prepare for submission of an NDA for our product candidates.